-The SumAll Foundation recently analyzed traffic data related to the spread of child pornography on the web.
+The SumAll Foundation analyzed traffic data related to the spread of child pornography on the web.
 What we found was interesting, enlightening, and a little scary.

 We discovered that the Internet is driving both child pornography production and consumption, and that neither the producers nor the consumers adhere to typical stereotypes.

 Broadly, we were able to create a profile of the behavior of a child pornography consumer.
 Using source data, we were able to determine the times of day, devices, and browsers associated with child pornography consumers.

 We used a mixture of data provided by partners with media and expert analysis to create models and forecast a reasonable profile of the problem.